FredericoMetelo/peersim-environment/README.md

 ### MDP

 ```
+TODO: This has basically not changed, except there is a list of states and actions in the action space instead!
+I didn't
+ alter this yet as I'm execting it will change a lot in the future.

 TODO: This part of the explanation is basically paraphrasing (and times directly quoting) what the authors have said
 in the paper "Managing Fog Networks using Reinforcement Learning Based Load Balancing Algorithm".